| Up | Prev | PrevTail | Tail |

 If these structured constructs don’t suffice, it is possible to use labels and go

-s within a compound statement, and also to use return
+tos within a compound statement, and also to use return in places within

 these matters in detail.
 For many readers the following example, presenting one